Certora/Documentation/docs/prover/checking/sanity.md

       2. Double implication, both true: `assert(p && q)`

-          If this passes then the is a tautology since both conditions are always true.
+          If this passes then the rule is a tautology since both conditions are always true and the biconditional statement can never be false.

             ```cvl
               rule sanityDoubleImplication2{